Periodic Orbits of Gross Pitaevskii in the Disc with Vortices Following Point Vortex Flow: Acknowledgements

 \section{Acknowledgements}

-This work is part of my PhD Thesis at Indiana University.
-I am extremely grateful to my thesis adviser, Professor Peter Sternberg, for his invaluable advise, his seemingly endless patience, and for a very careful reading of an earlier draft of this paper that substantially clarified the exposition.
-Thanks are also due to Professor Robert L. Jerrard who suggested the rotational ansatz for the case of a single vortex, i.e. $n = k=m=1$ in Eq. \eqref{ansatz} below.
-I also thank Vivekanand Dabade for help with making Figure 4.
-Finally, I am happy to acknowledge the support of the National Science Foundation through D.M.S.
+This work is part of my PhD thesis at Indiana University.
+I am extremely grateful to my thesis adviser, Professor Peter Sternberg, for his invaluable advice.
+Thanks are also due to Professor Robert L. Jerrard who suggested the rotational ansatz for the case of a single vortex, i.e. $n = k=m=1$ in Eq. \eqref{ansatz} above, and to the anonymous referee for their several useful comments that resulted in an improved manuscript.
+Finally, I thank partial support from the NSF through grants D.M.S.
 1101290 and D.M.S.1362879.